ONCache: A Cache-Based Low-Overhead Container Overlay Network: The Core Code of ONCache

-\textbf{OVS flow modification.} In our Antrea cluster, we modify two OVS flows to help ONCache to support stateful filters, as shown in Figure \ref{fig:ovsflow}.
+\textbf{Extra configuration on OVS or netfilter.} The addition of the \emph{est} mark can be realized through either OVS or netfilter.

-Originally, the modified two flows are used to forward the non-new-state tracked packets.
-We can utilize the two flows to mark the \emph{steady state} packets meanwhile.
-The red font part is our added action, which set 1 to a predefined TOS bit.
+For OVS, this action requires modifying two OVS flows, as shown in Figure \ref{fig:ovsflow}.
+Originally, the two flows are intended for forwarding non-new-state tracked packets.
+We utilize them to add the \emph{est} mark to packets meanwhile.
+The actions that we introduce are highlighted in red font, through which we set a predefined DSCP bit to 1 if the flow reaches established state.

+Alternatively, this action can be independently realized by adding a new rule in netfilter as follows.